-I have justbecome aware that Arc property Solicitors have been shut down.
-They carried out my conveyancing in Earley for a purchase of a leasehold apartment 10 months ago.
-How can I be sure that the property is registered correctly in the name of the former proprietor?
+I have todaybeen informed that Action Conveyancing have closed.
+They conducted my conveyancing in Earley for a purchase of a leasehold flat 10 months ago.
+How can I be sure that the property is in my name in the name of the former proprietor?

-The quickest way to check if the property is in your name, you can make a search of the land registry (£3.00).
+The quickest way to check if the premises is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Earley conveyancing specialists.

 I was recommended by numerous selling agents in Earley to get a quote from a conveyancer on your site.
 What’s the financial advantage for Estate Agents to market your services over alternative conveyancing organisations?

 We refuse to offer any referral fee for sending work in our direction.
 We thought it would be too underhand a fee as a client could think, ‘How come the agent getting a kickback?
 Why aren’t I getting any benefit too?’
 So we decided to step away from that.

 We own a leasehold flat in Earley.
 Conveyancing was finalised in last year.
 I have heard that I mustn’t allow the the remaining lease term to get too short.
 Why is that a problem?